 The proposed system combines the strengths of high throughput cell analysis and sorting capabilities of a fluorescence-activated cell sorter with a high-content 3D imaging microscope to offer biomedical researchers unprecedented features and capabilities to analyze, classify, and isolate cells at single cell resolution.
 This technology is anticipated to transform cell phenotype-genotype studies, greatly accelerate cell atlas efforts, CRISPR screens, and enhance studies of highly heterogeneous biological samples such as tumors, immune cells, and brain.

-This SBIR Grant enables the ongoing co-development by UCSD and NanoCellect to deliver a novel technological platform that adds a new dimension to what we can learn at the single cell level.
+This SBIR Grant enables the ongoing co-development by UCSD and NanoCellect to deliver a novel technological platform that adds a new dimension to what we can learn at the single cell level and further progress the field of single cell genomics.
 Biomedical researchers will be able to advance phenotype studies and cell type discoveries.
 Additionaly they will be able to link gene expression studies to cell phenotypic characteristics at high throughput, and at single cell resolution.

 For more information about NanoCellect’s and its products, please visit https://nanocellect.com.